loicernest444/lusirius-test/README.md

 - On the probability column you have the probability of containing sensitive content
 - On the EVALUATED column, the green color means that the image report was evaluated and the red color means was not
 - On the APPROVED column,  the green color means that the image report was approved; the red color means was rejected, the gray color means that the report was not moderated and you also have the label indicator
-- On the ACTIONS column, you can hit the check icon to approve or reject the Image Report; you can hit the archive icon tout archive the report; and you can revaluate the report by hit refresh icon
+- On the ACTIONS column, you can hit the check icon to approve or reject the Image Report; you can hit the archive icon to archive the report; and you can revaluate the report by hit refresh icon
 - Sort reports by decreasing probability of containing sensitive by clicking on **probability** column header

 ![Example Reports list](public/reports_list.png?raw=true "Example Reports list sort by decreasing probability")